bryanklewis/prometheus-eventhubs-adapter/docs/adx.md

 ## Batch Events

 Batch events share a common event.Properties bag.
-Assigning individual values for ADX dynamic routing is not possible.
-Instead, bulk written events can be processed to a second Event Hub using Azure Stream Analytics.
-The processed events can then be consumed by the ADX cluster.
+Assigning individual values for ADX dynamic routing using Event Hubs bulk inserts is not possible.
+Instead, bulk written events can be processed to a second Event Hub using [Azure Stream Analytics](https://docs.microsoft.com/en-us/azure/stream-analytics/stream-analytics-define-outputs#custom-metadata-properties-for-output) to add the required properties.
+The processed events can then be consumed by the ADX cluster from the second Event Hub.

 ### Architecture